openstack/cinder-specs/specs/liberty/support-modify-volume-image-metadata.rst

-Since only image metadata is used by nova for VM scheduling or setting device driver options, we proposed to add new REST APIs into Cinder for the operations on image metadata of volume and snapshot respectively.
+Since only image metadata is used by nova for VM scheduling or setting device driver options, we proposed to add new REST APIs into Cinder for the operations on image metadata of volume.

 * update image metadata referenced with volume
-* update image metadata referenced with snapshot

 **Common http response code(s)**